Rick's Free Auto Repair Advice

 80K-100K miles.
 The newer air/fuel ratio sensors have a much longer life of up to 200K miles.

-Early oxygen sensor failure is caused by contamination like a coolant leak or using sealants containing silicone.
+Early oxygen sensor failure is caused by contamination, such as a coolant leak or the use of sealants containing silicone.

 The evaporative emissions system is designed to prevent fuel evaporation into the atmosphere during refueling and to minimize fuel evaporation after refueling.
 The most common failures/repairs involve failed purge and vent valves and failed charcoal canisters or rubber hoses